jforthomme/Tiny_data/README.md

 The script to process the input data is in 'run_analysis.R'

-The script uses libraries 'reshape2' and 'dplyr'
+The script uses libraries 'reshape2', 'dplyr' and 'plyr'